Edgewater railway station: History

 In 2010, a new canopy replaced the original.
 In 2015, construction commenced on a $26 million multi-level car park.
 The car park consists of three levels, with 75 CCTV cameras, 445 lights, 3 duress buttons, as well a facade screening covering half the building.
-The car park opened on 22 January 2017, increasing the station's total parking capacity to more than 1450 bays.
+The car park opened on 22 January 2017, increasing the station's total parking capacity to more than 1,450 bays.

 Services

-Edgewater station is served by Transperth Joondalup line services.
+Edgewater station is served by Transperth Yanchep line services.

-Edgewater station saw 530,906 passengers in the 2013–14 financial year.
+Edgewater station saw 530,906 passengers in the 2013–2014 financial year.
+In March 2018, Edgewater station had approximately 2,100 boardings per weekday, making it the joint least busiest station on the Yanchep line, alongside Currambine.

 Platforms

 Platforms currently in use are as follows: